ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/directives-sortable-table.md

-# TODO: Make a sortable table
+# Make a sortable table

 ## Problem